rebelsky/sams-assorted-musings-reflections/web-accessibility-cont.md

 accessibility.
 However, I was commenting on the top-level of the site, which I'm pretty sure that the faculty member developed the top-level in consultation with the DLAS [6].
-It's not a student issue that we don't have alt tags there.
-It's a faculty and instructional designer issue.
+It's not a student issue that we don't have alt tags at the top level.
+The instructional designer should have had input on the top-level site, and it is therefore on them to make sure that the top-level, at the very least, is accessible.
-Those two should know better.

 Next is the question of when to address accessibility.
 It is easier and cheaper to address accessibility from the start, rather than to go back and retrofit a site [8].
 For example, when you add an image; add a description.
 That way, the person who understands the image is the one adding the explanatory text.
-Thinking about accessiblity from the start helps ensure that the overall design of the site is accessible.
+Thinking about accessibility from the start helps ensure that the overall design of the site is accessible.
 Rebuilding a site because of an inaccessible overall design is a huge and expensive PITA [9], as I think we've already found in many other